knassar702/scant3r/README.md

-# Scant3r - Moduler loaderd with functions for write your pentesting script faster
+# Scant3r - Moduler loaderd with some functions for write your pentesting script faster

 **Why would you use Scant3r?**